Casa del Fiume

 Immediately outside the house is a large private terrace and a small garden area.
 The terrace is equipped with a teak garden table & chairs and a traditional chimney BBQ.
 The garden area is equipped with two teak loungers for your use elsewhere in the grounds (e.g. riverside beach area within the grounds).

-Within the grounds you will also find a Table-Tennis table and near the edge of the river - a couple of hammocks swung between trees.
-On the banks of the river Aventino we have an outdoor eating area with table and benches and nearby a pit-barbeque for your use.
+Within the grounds you will also find a Table-Tennis table near the house.
+On the banks of the river Aventino we have an outdoor "al fresco" eating area with table and seating under a sun canopy and a pit-barbeque for your use - even a couple of hammocks swung between trees for you riverside relaxation.
+Carry on further and you can explore our woods on the banks adjacent to the river.

 5 acre grounds are shared with the owners, who live in the adjacent house.